-Computer cables tend to be two colors; black and white.
-Organizing your mess of wires may be as simple as color coding them with reds, blues, yellows, greens, and or using labels in distinguishable hues.
+Computer cables tend to be in two colours; black and white.
+Organising your mess of wires may be as simple as colour coding them with reds, blues, yellows, greens, and or using labels indistinguishable hues.

 Wire management is made simple when you attach cable clips to your desk, wall, or floor.
 These small clips are designed to hold cables of all different sizes.

-Functioning as a panel of cable clips, a wire organizer panel accommodates multiple wires.
+Functioning as a panel of cable clips, a wire organiser panel accommodates multiple wires.
 Stick it in place with an adhesive or keep it desk-side when you use a weighted panel.